Acmispon strigosus

-Ottleya strigosa, synonyms Lotus strigosus and Acmispon strigosus, is a flowering plant in the pea family (Fabaceae), native to the southwestern United States and northern Mexico.
+Acmispon strigosus, synonyms Lotus strigosus and Ottleya strigosa, is a flowering plant in the pea family (Fabaceae), native to the southwestern United States and northern Mexico.
 It is known as stiff-haired lotus or strigose bird's-foot trefoil.

 Description

-Ottleya strigosa is a prostrate annual herb.
+Acmispon strigosus is a prostrate annual herb.
 It is sometimes roughly hairy as its name suggests, but it may be somewhat woolly, fuzzy, or nearly hairless as well.
 Its slender branches are lined with leaves each made of several small leaflets.
 The leaves are 1/2" to 1" long.
 They are pinnately divided, with 4-9 obovate, alternate, leaflets, on a flattened rachis.
 The inflorescence bears one or two yellow to orange or red pealike flowers, each with a corolla one half to one centimeter across.
 The fruit is a legume pod 1 to 3 centimeters long.

 Distribution and habitat

 It is native to the southwestern United States (California and Nevada) and northern Mexico, where it is known from many types of habitat, including disturbed areas.